PG2 release 0.1.15

 [:x :blue]}

-logic: it performs iteration until all rows are
+The folder ignores reduced logic: it performs iteration until all rows are

 consumed.
-It doesn’t check if the accumulator is wrapped with reduced
+It doesn’t check if the accumulator is wrapped with reduced.

 (pg/execute conn query {:reduce [->pair #{}]})